 - Weight loss.
 Early research in healthy women suggests that taking a combination of astragalus, rhubarb, turmeric, red sage root, ginger, and gallic acid with a low-calorie diet does not improve weight loss.

 Radix Astragali (ASTRAGALUS) Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of astragalus during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the safety of astragalus in humans during pregnancy and breast-feeding.
+However, some research in animals suggests that astragalus can be toxic to the mother and fetus.
 Stay on the safe side and avoid use.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other immune system conditions: Astragalus might make the immune system more active.
 This could worsen the symptoms of auto-immune diseases.
 Avoid using astragalus if you have any of these conditions.